 As already mentioned, it is essential that internal and external expectations are aligned.
 A mismatch of standards can lead to a relationship crisis, no matter how much your team is in a position to satisfy the customer.

 In addition, you already know that one of the biggest challenges for an autonomous and productive team is prioritizing demands.
-SLA is an excellent criterion not only to prioritize tasks, but also to allocate teams dynamically, providing more resources where it is most needed.
+SLA is an excellent criterion not only to prioritize tasks but also to allocate teams dynamically, providing more resources where it is most needed.
 This is efficiency.

 Likewise, the SLA is also a protection against unrealistic expectations and defines what the customer should expect, allowing the adoption of a work pattern, and avoiding mismatches that can harm both the supplier and the requester.

-Finally, once the initial obstacles to the implementation of an SLA policy are overcome, there will be a possibility to further evolve this concept through the SLO (service-level objective).
+Finally, once the initial obstacles to the implementation of the SLA policy are overcome, there will be a possibility to further evolve this concept through the SLO (service-level objective).
 The SLO is an internal metric, a “more aggressive” version of the SLA, a target to be reached by your team, narrowing the deadlines and standards imposed by the SLA and taking the team’s production to a new level.
 Here, the SLA concept meets that of improvement.

 The SLA when well defined and when well lived by the team becomes a great productivity tool, especially when aligned with the value chain of the company as a whole.
 It is possible to understand more clearly which points of the process need adjustment, as well as to make the operation more fluid and autonomous.